 Copyright 2019 Tulsa Welding School

 Scholarships available to those who qualify.
 Candidates need to refer to the scholarship information page to determine topic of essay (where applicable) and must meet all regular admissions requirements and be scheduled to start training prior to applying for a scholarship.
 If a student changes his/her re-enter date, the scholarship award may be forfeited.
 Scholarships are not transferable and most scholarships cannot be used in conjunction with any other scholarship TWS offers.
 In most cases, only one award will be given per student.
 If a student is eligible for multiple scholarships, the scholarship that is most beneficial to the student will be awarded.
-Scholarships will be distributed incrementally over the 2nd half of the program.
+Scholarships will be distributed incrementally over the entire duration of the program.
 Scholarship eligibility requires continuous enrollment.
 Failure to maintain Satisfactory Academic Progress may result in the probation and possible loss of scholarship.
 Termination from training may also result in the loss of a scholarship, which may increase your tuition obligation to TWS.
 Tuition charges will be based on the amount reflected on your Enrollment Agreement.
 See the reverse side of your Enrollment Agreement or the School Catalog for the school’s refund policy.

 Infrastructure spending proposed to congress includes budget proposal amount and private funding amounts. https://www.whitehouse.gov/the-press-office/2017/02/28/remarks-president-trump-joint-address-congress

 Accredited School, ACCSC.
 TWS-Jacksonville located at 1750 Southside Blvd., Jacksonville, FL 32216 is recognized by ACCSC as a satellite location of TWS-Jacksonville located at 3500 Southside Blvd.,